-We are in need of all volunteers, but especially those with Mild Cognitive Impairment (MCI) and early Alzheimer’s disease
+We are currently looking for volunteers with Mild Cognitive Impairment (MCI) and early Alzheimer’s disease

 Alzheimer's is an irreversible, progressive brain disease that gradually destroys memory, thinking skills, and eventually the ability to perform basic tasks.
 Currently, there is no way to prevent, cure, or slow the progression of Alzheimer's disease.